lakesareadesign/multi.pass/content/plugins/flatty-flat-admin-theme/readme.txt

 * Fixed - Upgrading fix

 = 1.2.0 =
-* Added - New login themes area
+* New - New login themes area
-* Added - New login themes
+* New - New login themes
-* Added - Custom css on login page
+* New - Custom css on login page
-* Added - Button to open last article/page
+* New - Button to open last article/page
 * Fixed - Css on checkboxes

 = 1.1.3 =